vwc/agita/src/agita.sitetheme/agita/sitetheme/resources/overrides/README.md

 templates, by copying the original template and renaming it to the full dotted name.

-Usage example:
+Usage agita:
 --------------

-For example, to override logo.pt in plone.app.layout.viewlets, which is found in plone/app/layout/viewlets/logo.pt inside the plone.app.layout distribution, you would copy logo.pt into the overrides directory as
+For agita, to override logo.pt in plone.app.layout.viewlets, which is found in plone/app/layout/viewlets/logo.pt inside the plone.app.layout distribution, you would copy logo.pt into the overrides directory as